 I’d be willing to bet that after next weekend, we’ll all have some leftover ham and hard-boiled eggs.
 This is a great way to use up some Easter leftovers.
 It only took about 30 minutes from start to finish and made for a fantastic Sunday breakfast.
 I found this over at www.inmamaskitchen.com.
 I put my own spin

 Tuesday night and into Wednesday morning we totaled over 12 inches of snow.
 Schools and businesses were closed, so what the heck, we called a family pow-wow and declared our household observe an official snow day.
 Snow bound and mind clear of normal weekday responsibilities, one can find time to clean out an unruly closet, work on that

 This is for all my breakfast-food foodie friends…and you know who you are.
 This is kind of a pain in the butt to make but soooo worth it.
 I wish I had a better photo.
 There is so much light that pours in our South facing kitchen window this time of year.
 Lots of shadows.
-Plus I didn’t take
+Plus I didn’t take the time

 Before we get to this classic potato salad recipe, let’s talk taters and some tater facts.
 Remember when our teachers used to encourage us to be stupid by saying “There are no stupid questions!”
 So here’s my stupid question, Where are Idaho Potatoes Grown?”
 You see…I bought this bag of potatoes at Costco.
 It reads “Idaho Potatoes, Product of USA”.

 I’m Public Relations Coordinator for the Highlands Ranch Rotary Club.
 One of our annual fund-raisers is to sell delicious Colorado Western Slope Peaches after they are harvested and in our hands in August.
 I’ve come up with this big idea to produce a little cookbook full of peach recipes submitted by our members.
 A fun little handout when